UMP 135x40 [M10+M12] GW F600 Lina / N38 - search holder

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Additionally, small elements of these products are able to hinder the diagnostic process after entering the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that tiny parts of these products are able to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.